input-output-hk/catalyst-voices/catalyst_voices/scripts/version_web_assets/README.md

 The `version_web_assets.dart` script:

-1. Calculates MD5 hash for each auto-versioned file
-2. Renames files with hash in filename (e.g., `flutter_bootstrap.js` → `flutter_bootstrap.abc12345.js`)
+1. Calculates MD5 hash for each auto-versioned file and renames them (e.g., `flutter_bootstrap.js` → `flutter_bootstrap.abc12345.js`)
-3. Updates `index.html` to reference the versioned filenames
-4. Updates asset references in generated JavaScript files
+2. Updates all asset references in HTML and JavaScript files
-5. Generates a manifest file (`asset_versions.json`) with all versioned assets
+3. Generates a manifest file (`asset_versions.json`) with all versioned assets

 ### Auto-Versioned Files